Our Team

 Charlie also serves as Cambodia Liaison and Child Protection Officer and is on the communication team.

-Charlie lived in Phnom Penh for many years, after going to Cambodia in 2010 as an Australian Youth Ambassador for Development for AUS Aid.
-During this time she helped set up the English Language Program for Lotus Outreach Australia.
-She subsequently worked closely with LO Australia and LO Cambodia as a volunteer, at the same time as working as a teacher of Art and Design at one of the British International Schools.
-She then spent 3 years working with the Ministry of Education in Bhutan, developing programs for children with special educational needs, before moving to Wellington, NZ where she currently works as a teacher and learning support coordinator.
+Charlie lived in Phnom Penh for many years, after going to Cambodia in 2010 as a volunteer through AUSAID.
+During this time she worked closely with LOA and LO Cambodia as a volunteer, whilst working as a teacher of Art and Design at one of the International Schools.
+She then spent 3 years working with the Ministry of Education in Bhutan, advising them on inclusive education, before moving to Wellington, NZ, where she currently coordinates support for students with additional needs and trauma.
+Charlie has a Masters in Special Education and a Graduate Certificate in Trauma Aware Education.
+She also currently sits on two school boards in New Zealand.

 Jane Lyttleton